-SEMIOTICS SDN Controller is responsible for orchestration of field- and network-level switching devices.
+SEMIoTICS SDN Controller is responsible for orchestration of field- and network-level switching devices.
 We assume an OpenFlow model where SDN Controller computes the network paths used to deploy the forwarding rules for both QoS-constrained and best-effort traffic.
 The SDN controller does so by parsing the end-points and the service flow requirements (e.g., on bandwidth, delay, fault-tolerance/availability) from the content of pattern specification message provided by the network administrator or higher-layer orchestration element (i.e., the Pattern Orchestrator in the SEMIoTICS architecture).

-FIGURE 9: INITIAL VERSION OF THE SSC DEMONSTRATOR
+FIGURE 10: INITIAL VERSION OF THE SSC DEMONSTRATOR

 The initial release of SEMIoTICS SDN Controller includes all controller components planned and described in D3.6 and D3.7.
-We omit the detailed description of the components and summarize their implementation level here instead.
+The SSC was derived from the VirtuWind controller.
+The extension of the VirtuWind controller to support faster and more resilient bootstrapping as well as tolerate Byzantine controller failures is also detailed in D3.7.
+In what follows we omit the detailed description of the components and summarize their implementation level here instead.
 In specific cases, existing open-source software was modified and extended for the purpose of Use Case / Demonstrator implementations.
-The current release of the SEMIoTICS SDN Controller was demonstrated in the mid-term review, with the physical setup depicted in Figure 9 above.
+The current release of the SEMIoTICS SDN Controller was demonstrated in the mid-term review, with the physical setup depicted in Figure 10 above.
 The per-component details are presented below, with exhaustive algorithmic and design decisions contained in D3.7:

 Network Pattern Engine: A component for evaluation, monitoring and adaptation of pattern instances (see deliverables D4.1 and D4.8) related to SPDI and QoS properties.
-In the initial implementation cycles, connectivity patterns providing for liveness of point-to-point network connections, bandwidth guarantees as well as active enforcement of QoS-constrained paths are supported by its Pattern Engine subcomponent.
+In the initial implementation cycles, connectivity patterns providing for liveness of point-to-point network connections, bandwidth guarantees as well as active enforcement of QoS-constrained paths are supported by its Pattern Engine sub-component.
 Specifically, on acceptance of a QoS-constrained enforcement request, Pattern Engine interacts with the VTN Manager to evaluate the mapping of end-points that are to be connected, to the underlying VTN.
 If the end-points were, indeed specified in scope of the same VTN, Path Manager proceeds to evaluate the path request and embeds the path.
 The status of the pattern instance evaluates to True if the path was detected and has been configured successfully in the network, alternatively, the pattern instance evaluates to False.
 At the backend, the Pattern Orchestrator is correspondingly notified of the result of the implementation.

-FIGURE 10: AN EXEMPLARY VIRTUAL TENANT NETWORK ENCOMPASSING THREE END-DEVICES
+FIGURE 11: AN EXEMPLARY VIRTUAL TENANT NETWORK ENCOMPASSING THREE END-DEVICES